'Sudden' volcano eruption in New Zealand kills five, several missing

-WELLINGTON (Reuters) - At least five people were killed, up to 20 injured and several were reported missing after a volcano suddenly erupted off the coast of New Zealand’s North Island on Monday, spewing a plume of ash thousands of feet into the air.
+TAURANGA, New Zealand (Reuters) - At least five people were killed, up to 20 injured and several reported missing after a volcano that is a tourist attraction suddenly erupted off the coast of New Zealand’s North Island on Monday.

-More casualties were feared on White Island, where the volcano erupted at about 2:11 p.m.
-(0111 GMT), police said.
+Police said more casualties were feared on White Island, where the volcano erupted at about 2:11 p.m.
+(0111 GMT), spewing a plume of ash thousands of feet into the air.

+About 50 people, New Zealanders as well as foreign tourists, were feared to have been nearby and several were seen near the rim of the crater minutes before the eruption.

+Many day tours visit the island regularly, and one from the Ovation of the Seas cruise liner was there at the time.

-Twenty-three people, some of them believed to be tourists from the Ovation of the Seas cruise ship, were rescued, police said, adding that others were still on the island.
+Twenty-three people were rescued, police said, adding that others were still on the island.

-“We are unsure of the numbers and unsure of their well-being,” deputy police commissioner John Tims told a news conference, adding that rescuers could not access the island because of risks, but without elaborating.
+“We are unsure of the numbers and unsure of their well-being,” deputy police commissioner John Tims told a news conference, adding that rescuers could not access the island.

-About 50 people, New Zealanders as well as foreigners, were feared to have been nearby and several were seen near the rim of the crater minutes before the eruption.

 St. John Ambulance said up to 20 people were believed to have been injured in the eruption, adding that a mobile triage unit was on its way.
 The organization said it had sent seven helicopters with medics onboard.